enterthematrix/toolkit/database/dvd_rental/README.md

 GROUP BY demand_category;
 ```
 #### 24. Movie inventory optimization
-query to return the number of unique inventory_id for movies with 0 rentals in May 2020
+Query to return the number of unique inventory_id for movies with 0 rentals in May 2020
 ```
 SELECT COUNT(inventory_id )
 FROM inventory I